 Is this diet safe?

 First, if you're thinking of this as a "diet" and planning to do it and then stop, this probably is not the program for you.
 This is about lifestyle change.
 My goal is for you to feel so good, and be so healthy, that you will not WANT to return to your old ways of eating!
 Now, as far as safety, yes a ketogenic (fat burning) diet is safe.
 It's been around for over a century and has been used throughout that time to treat epilepsy and diabetes.
 A well formulated low carb, moderate protein, and high fat diet has been proven time and again to be effective in weight loss, with very few potential adverse effects.
 The trick is to do it right.
 Eat real, clean, whole foods.
 Eat healthy, natural fats.
 Eat organic vegetables and grass-fed or free range animal products as much as possible.
-Most adverse effects are related to "kept flu" which occurs as your body is learning to burn fat for fuel.
+Most adverse effects are related to "keto flu" which occurs as your body is learning to burn fat for fuel.
 But those symptoms can be minimized or even eliminated with a little help from your coach.

 Do I have to give up carbs?